bluesnap/bluesnap-android-int/README.md

 ### Create an SdkRequest instance
 An `SdkRequest` instance is required to pass information about the purchase to the SDK.
-The instance must include:
+The instance include:
- - Price Details (for 1st and 3rd flow):
+ - Price Details (mandatory for 1st and 3rd flow, though optional for subscription in 1st flow):
    -- the current purchase amount
    -- purchase currency (as an [ISO 4217](https://developers.bluesnap.com/docs/currency-codes) currency code)
  - Shopper Checkout Requirements